530 W. Pinhook Road, Lafayette (Map) - 269-1550

 1904 W. University Ave., Lafayette (Map) - 593-8006

 No one's ever left Laura's II hungry.
 This soul food landmark is known for its home-style cooking, bargain prices and heaping portions.
-You can eat right around the week: Tuesday it's smothered chicken, Wednesday look for hamburger steaks, Thursday go for barbecued ribs, Friday, fried catfish and shrimp, and Saturday, don't miss the fried pork chops.
+You can eat right around the week: Tuesday it's smothered chicken, Wednesday look for hamburger steaks, Thursday go for barbecued fall-off-the-bone ribs, Friday, fried catfish and shrimp, and Saturday, don't miss the fried pork chops.
 Try everyone's favorite side, the black-eyed peas.
 They taste as though your mom made them.

 2011 W. Pinhook Road, Lafayette (Map) - 205-9570